dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 * Super fun projects, learning a lot, TA's and prof super helpful
 * The feeling of finishing a lab :)
 * Everything we learn in class is directly applicable.
 I feel like I can go build something on my own after this class.
-* Work load is pretty good
+* Work load is pretty good; I feel like I am BUILDING stuff; I love the labs
 * making pretty/useful sites; the fun assignments!
 I like that creativity and humor are encouraged.
 * The hands-on parts of the class are really fun.
 * The material is really great -- enjoy building front-end stuff that I can show my parents or friends!
 * Lots of assignments to get the hang of things
-* That it’s not all lecture
+* That it’s not all lecture; I think the workshops are nice.
+I had no idea these frameworks existed.
 * Fun classes and labs, great ideas with the workshops.
 * Workshops in class!
 * Lectures are good and easy to follow.
 The interactive games and activities built into lectures!
 * The short assignments are very helpful - probably more helpful than the lectures in learning the material.

+???
+* situation is more complex - people both love and hate various parts, so its a balancing act

 ---
 name: things to improve

-* Maybe we could work on the lecture notes
 * There is so much material that is being thrown very quickly and I am absorbing only a part of it.
 As fun as the labs and short assignments are, having a slightly slower pace would be great!
 * Although I definitely think the late policy is very fair, even just one late day pass would be really helpful
 * I'm not sure.
 Being able to start labs in class.
 The hardest part for me is just starting the lab...
-* I think less workshops would be good
+* I think less workshops would be good; More time walking through code examples
 * Reduce number of workshops.
 I feel like I don’t learn much from them.
 Would prefer if we could expand the list of technologies we learned in class
-* Quizzes are too hard; The quizzes feel like they don't reflect the stated goal of just checking if you did the assignments.
+* Quizzes are too hard; feel like they don't reflect the stated goal of just checking if you did the assignments.
 * Nothing off the top of my head!
-I've really enjoyed it so far.
+I've really enjoyed it so far.; I love the labs
-* More time walking through code examples
-* More interactive breaks or parts of lecture
+* More interactive breaks or parts of lecture; Maybe we could work on the lecture notes
+* lectures feel a little tangential
+* Small coding sessions with TAs to get used to syntax etc
+* Some parts of the shorts are't explained as well/deep as I would prefer.
+* What's yarn??
+Do I need to know all of JavaScript??
+What are all the node modules and how does the starter pack work(!!!!)?

 ???
-* 1 free 12hrs day pass is now available. - have given a couple out for extenuating circumstances, assignments are just close together so want to make sure people don't cascade
+* 1 free 12hrs day pass is now available but must be arranged in advance. - have given a couple out for extenuating circumstances, assignments are just close together so want to make sure people don't cascade
 * too late to change how workshops work - generally i like them because they give you a breadth that we couldn't cover otherwise.  don't feel like you have to finish them or work on them outside of class though!
 * i know I'm trying to do both a survey of everything - plus a deep dive on one stack
 * but honestly which of those would you prefer to forgo?
-* tips: start labs early and ask questions - some ta hours have nobody and then last day is swamped
+* tips: start labs early and ask questions - some ta hours have nobody and then last day is swamped. xhours have few people but i'm happy to work through stuff then
 * lecture notes are somewhat available by hitting 'p' on the slides to go into presenter mode